tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 A malicious client-facing server could distribute unique, per-client ECHOConfig structures as a way of tracking clients across subsequent connections.
 On-path adversaries which know about these unique keys could also track clients in this way by observing TLS connection attempts.

-This type of attack scales linearly with the desired number of target clients.
-Also, DNS caching behavior makes distribution of per-client ECHOConfig structures via HTTPSSVC RRs with high TTLs challenging.
-Moreover, given the existence of other tracking vectors, such as IPv6 addresses, this does not pose an immediate threat to clients.
+The cost of this type of attack scales linearly with the desired number of target clients.
+Moreover, DNS caching behavior makes targeting individual users for extended periods of time, e.g., using per-client ECHOConfig structures delivered via HTTPSSVC RRs with high TTLs, challenging.
+Also, clients can help mitigate this problem by flushing any ECHOConfig state upon changing networks.

 ## Optional Record Digests and Trial Decryption